return42/sphkerneldoc/linux_src_doc/kernel/rcu/tree_c.rst

 This code assumes that the idle loop never does anything that might result in unbalanced calls to \ :c:func:`irq_enter`\  and \ :c:func:`irq_exit`\ .
-If your architecture violates this assumption, RCU will give you what you deserve, good and hard.
+If your architecture's idle loop violates this assumption, RCU will give you what you deserve, good and hard.
 But very infrequently and irreproducibly.

 Use things like work queues to work around this limitation.